DeborahK/Angular-DD/README.md

 • Collecting data from a backend server

-• Combining data stream with other data streams to handle foreign key and aggregate relationships
+• Combining data streams with other data streams to handle foreign key and aggregate relationships

 • Caching the streams in a service so they can be readily reused